swatantrasinha/learn-aws/chapter-04/README.md

 Click on **Done**

 ### 19. Delete a user
 <ins>Note:</ins> This step is not needed here (just read for learning purpose)

-If we want to delete a user
+If we want to delete a user:
 - Left Nav -> Access management -> users
 - click on checkbox for the user to be deleted
-- delete button will be activated
+- **Delete** button will be activated
-- click to delete
+- click to this
 - dialog box will open asking for conformation
-- give the username in textbox and click on **Delete User** button
+- give the username in textbox and click on **Delete User** button It will delete the user.
+<ins>Note:</ins> This will only delete user the group will still be there

 ### 20. Activate IAM Access